andrewtweber/slimak/README.md

 Eloquent, I think it's best to simply copy and paste the files and modify them as you need.

+Might convert it to a trait and submit to packagist in the future.

 ### Usage

 Basic usage.
 You simply need to extend the `SluggedModel` class.